This Norwegian Elkhound is a gorgeous dog with a wolf-like face. He is smart and has a wonderful sense of humor.

 Dry food can be occasionally given to your Norwegian Elkhound to keep his teeth clean and give his jaws some exercise.

-Proper food sources for a given breed are those that are the same to the nutrients that were common in the diet of the ancestors of the breed.
+Proper food sources for a given breed are those that are the same as the nutrients that were common in the diet of the ancestors of the breed.

 This ensures that their digestive system is familiar with the nutrients that they take and is able to assimilate them.